Simple Email Service (SES)

 The service reports basic technical statistics: successful deliveries, bounces, and a few others.
 SES does not provide open rates or any meaningful analytics.
 If you want that data, you should consider a 3rd-party service like MailChimp (bulk mail) or MailGun (transactional mail) -- neither of which we currently have a contract with!

 The most important thing to know when using SES is that it is available in a limited set of regions.
-Our SES setup & sending is all done in us-east-1.
-If you see errors about an SES domain not resolving, make sure you're not trying to use the us-east-2 SES API endpoint.
+The ADO accounts have it set up in us-east-2

 Usage